dtrelogan/react-formstate/api.md

   />
 ```

-a framework object will be created with the following properties:
+a framework object is created with the following properties:

 ```jsx
 {